Jeff Cobb: United Empire (2020–2025)

+On April 14, NJPW announced that Cobb would be leaving NJPW and the IWGP Tag Team Championship would be vacated, ending Cobb and Newman’s reign at 9 days.
+On April 19 during the Road to Wrestling Dontaku tour, Cobb wrestled his final match in NJPW, losing to Hiroshi Tanahashi.
+After the match, Cobb thanked NJPW, his United Empire stablemates, and the NJPW fans, officially ending his near 8-year tenure with the promotion.

 Ring of Honor (2018–2020, 2022)

 On July 21, 2018, Cobb made his Ring of Honor debut by attacking Eli Isom and FR Josie at a television taping.
 At Death Before Dishonor XVI on September 28, Cobb confronted Punishment Martinez following his defense of the ROH World Television Championship.
 At a television taping the following night, Cobb, in his first official match, defeated Martinez to win the ROH World Television Championship.
 Cobb then would win both of his matches during the two-day Glory By Honor XVI event in October, all three of his matches during the Global Wars 2018 tour in November, and defeated Adam Page at Final Battle in December to round out the year.

 2019 began with Cobb winning a four-way match at Honor Reigns Supreme, and then winning all three of his matches (two of them being tag team matches) during the Road to G1 Supercard tour.
 At ROH/NJPW War of the Worlds Night 2, Cobb would lose the World Television Championship to Shane Taylor.
 After Cobb's contract ran out in 2020, Cobb stated he would still wrestle for ROH, albeit a lot less.
 In October 2020, his profile was moved to the alumni section.

-On December 10, 2022 Cobb defeated Máscara Dorada during the Final Battle Pre-show.
+On December 10, 2022 at Final Battle, Cobb returned to ROH, defeating Máscara Dorada on the pre-show.